MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/manage-your-apps-in-developer-portal.md

   * Messaging extension
   * Meeting extension
   * Activity feed notification
-* **Permissions** - This section allows you to give Device permissions, Team permissions, Chat or Meeting permissions, and User Permissions for your app.
+* **Permissions**: This section allows you to give Device permissions, Team permissions, Chat or Meeting permissions, and User Permissions for your app.
-* **Single sign-on** - This section allows you to configure your app to authenticate users with single sign-on (SSO).
+* **Single sign-on**: This section allows you to configure your app to authenticate users with single sign-on (SSO).
-* **Languages** - This section allows you to set up or change the language of your app.
+* **Languages**: This section allows you to set up or change the language of your app.
-* **Domain** -
+* **Domain**: You can add the domains to load your apps in the Teams client (For example: *.example.com).

 ## Advanced